If a channel has been finalized on chain, the adjudicator contract knows about the final outcome. This tutorial section covers releasing the assets.

-ETHAssetHolder.
-It pays out assets according to outcomes that it knows about, if the channel is sufficiently funded.
+transfer method pays out a given asset to a given set of destinations, according to outcomes that it knows about, if the channel is sufficiently funded.

-If the destination specified in the outcome is external, the asset holder pays out the funds (as in the example above).
+If the destination specified in the outcome is external, the assets are paid out (as in the example above).
 Otherwise the destination is a channel id, and the contract updates its internal accounting such that this channel has its direct funding increased.

 This method executes payouts that might benefit multiple participants.
 If multiple actors try and call this method, after the first transaction is confirmed the remaining ones may fail.